nerometa/dotfiles/README.md

 # Dotfiles

-My personal dotfiles to ✨spice ✨ my system up a bit.
+My personal dotfiles to ✨spice✨ my system up a bit.
 Not really fleshed out but I'm trying.

 ## 🧱Components